Is Microsoft Defender Enough to Stay Protected in 2023?

 - Value for money — While Microsoft Defender is free, it’s not a comprehensive solution for your PC.
 You can opt for a different free antivirus like Avira, which provides better but still limited coverage.
 Otherwise, services like Norton, McAfee, and TotalAV have affordable subscriptions to protect your device.

 Overall, the best alternative to Windows Security is Norton.
-Its powerful malware engine and comprehensive software package make it worth the cost of a subscription, and you can try Norton risk-free for 60 days to make sure it’s right for you.
+Its powerful malware engine and comprehensive software package make it worth the cost of a subscription, and you can try Norton risk-free to make sure it’s right for you.

 Warning: Avoid these Antiviruses for Windows 10 & 11